Entries tagged with: She Keeps Bees

 She Keeps Bees, meanwhile, do have an upcoming NYC show on August 21 at Cameo with Eddi Front, and Raccoon Fighter.
 It's the kickoff date to their upcoming tour and tickets are on sale now.

-All Sharon Jones and She Keeps Bees dates are listed, along with streams and videos, below.
+All Sharon Van Etten and She Keeps Bees dates are listed, along with streams and videos, below.

 Against Me! in Chicago in April (more by Jeff Ryan)